PrasadJ14/Random-Joke-API-Android-app-/README.md

-# Random-Joke-API-Android-app-
+# Random-Meme-API-Android-app-
-This app shows you random jokes from online api
+This Android app shows you random memes from online JSON api and also user can share the meme link to other.